TCP Transport

 NNG_OPT_PEER_ZONEID | int | Read-only option, returns the zone ID of the process at the other end of the socket, if platform supports it and the peer is on the same system. |

-NNG_OPT_BOUND_PORT | int | The locally bound TCP port number (1-65535), read-only for listener objects only. |
+NNG_OPT_BOUND_PORT | int | The locally bound TCP port number (1-65535), read-only for listener objects only.
+This is especially useful after binding to port zero to discover the ephemeral port actually selected by the system. |